A new standard for architecture

 Written in Terraform, Go, Python, and Bash.
 You get 100% of the code.

 The architecture has been proven with hundreds of Gruntwork customers.

-We'll deploy a fully-working, best-practices tech stack in AWS in about one day!
+We'll deploy a fully-working, best-practices tech stack in AWS in about a day!

 Designed for high availability, scalability, and durability

 Account-level segmentation, centralized audit trail, network segmentation, encrypted by default, server hardening, & more

 Includes training videos and documentation